Mobile phone feature: Data communications

 Mobile phones are now heavily used for data communications. such as SMS messages, browsing mobile web sites, and even streaming audio and video files.
 The main limiting factors are the size of the screen, lack of a keyboard, processing power and connection speed.
 Most cellphones, which supports data communications, can be used as wireless modems (via cable or bluetooth), to connect computer to internet.
 Such access method is slow and expensive, but it can be available in very remote areas.

 With newer smartphones, screen resolution and processing power has become bigger and better.
 Some new phone CPUs run at over 1 GHz.
-Many complex programs are now available for the various smartphones, such as Symbian and Windows Mobile.
+Many complex programs are now available for the various smartphones, such as Symbian and Windows Phone.

 Connection speed is based on network support.
 Originally data transfers over GSM networks were possible only over CSD (circuit switched data), it has bandwidth of 9600 bit/s and usually is billed by connection time (from network point of view, it does not differ much from voice call).
-Later, there were introduced improved version of CSD - HSCSD (high speed CSD), it could use multiple time slots for downlink, improving speed.
+Later, there were introduced improved version of CSD – HSCSD (high speed CSD), it could use multiple time slots for downlink, improving speed.
 Maximum speed for HSCSD is ~42 kbit/s, it also is billed by time.
 Later was introduced GPRS (general packet radio service), which operates on completely different principle.
 It also can use multiple time slots for transfer, but it does not tie up radio resources, when not transferring data (as opposed to CSD and like).
 GPRS usually is prioritized under voice and CSD, so latencies are large and variable.
 Later, GPRS was upgraded to EDGE, which differs mainly by radio modulation, squeezing more data capacity in same radio bandwidth.
 GPRS and EDGE usually are billed by data traffic volume.
 Some phones also feature full Qwerty keyboards, such as the LG enV.

 As of April 2006, several models, such as the Nokia 6680, support 3G communications.
 Such phones have access to the Web via a free download of the Opera web browser.
 Verizon Wireless models come with Internet Explorer pre-loaded onto the phone.